Excitation-Energy Transfer and Vibronic Relaxation through Light-Harvesting Dendrimer Building Blocks: a Nonadiabatic Perspective: Potential Energy Surfaces and Stationary Properties

 Before studying the real-time dynamics of the system upon excitation, we shall start with discussing energy-resolved stationary properties.
 Absorption and emission power spectra were obtained from our simulations according to the typical procedure (Fourier transform of the autocorrelation function) used for example in seminal works by Raab or Cattarius and co-workers for pyrazine or the butatriene cation.\cite{raab_molecular_1999,cattarius_all_2001} We also applied this method recently to compute the vibronic absorption and emission spectra of a symmetrical (2+2)-ring PPE, m22.\cite{galiana_unusual_2023}

-According to the initial state preparations, we have two \emph{numerical experiments}, exciting the p3 or p2 branch, respectively.
+According to the initial state preparations, we have two \emph{numerical experiments}, exciting diabatic states D\textsubscript{1} or D\textsubscript{2} localized on the p3 or p2 branch, respectively.
 From these, we can access different contributions to the absorption spectrum.
 The emission spectrum is then simply obtained by propagating the vibronic ground state of the excited state manifold in the electronic ground state PES.

-Here, it is to be noted that the molecule is asymmetrical, such that the vibronic ground state in the excited state manifold is unambiguous and is mostly displaced along modes involving the p3 pseudo-fragment.
+The vibronic ground state in the excited state manifold is unambiguous, as its decomposition is almost exclusively on the diabatic state D\textsubscript{1} (population $P(\text{D}_1)=0.99$), and is mostly displaced along modes involving the p3 pseudo-fragment.

 We show absorption and emission power spectra in \cref{fig:Quantics_abs_emi}.
 There are two clearly distinct contributions to the absorption spectrum.
-The one from excitation on $\text{D}_{2} \simeq \text{p2} \simeq \text{S}_{2}$ yields the most energetic transitions and the one from excitation on $\text{D}_{1} \simeq \text{p3} \simeq \text{S}_{1}$ yields the less energetic transitions.
+The one from excitation on diabatic state $\text{D}_{2} \simeq \text{p2} \simeq \text{S}_{2}$ yields the most energetic transitions and the one from excitation on $\text{D}_{1} \simeq \text{p3} \simeq \text{S}_{1}$ yields the less energetic transitions.
 As expected from PPE dendrimer building blocks, they match the vibronic progressions in the absorption spectra of the isolated p2 and p3 pseudo-fragments, respectively, with the peculiarity for $\text{D}_{2}$ that the band origin is not the most intense transition (see discussion below and \cref{fig:all_absorption_spectra}).

 Assuming that Kasha's rule holds, the emission power spectrum is obtained upon projecting to the ground state the lowest vibronic state within the excited-state manifold, which is almost exclusively expanded on $\text{D}_{1} \simeq \text{p3} \simeq \text{S}_{1}$.
 We thus observe typical mirror-image spectra between emission and the first absorption band.
 Note that the situation is different for the emission of the symmetrically (2+2)-ring PPE, m22 for which the lowest vibronic state is a significant mixture of the two excited electronic states.\cite{galiana_unusual_2023}